dotpointer/circuitpython-wifimanager/README.md

 instance you need to have a simple loop preferably with a sleep timeout running.

+## How to regain write permission

+If you loose write permission to the file system of the device then you can do this to remove the file that locks it through a serial connection:

+1. Make a backup of your files on the file system to a folder on your computer.

+2. Open a serial connection.
+For example in Debian Linux you can use screen: apt install screen, then ls /dev/ttyACM* to find the current serial port number - note the number it is ending in, usually 0, then screen /dev/ttyACM0 - replace 0 with your number, then press Enter.

+2. Press Ctrl+C, then Enter to get the REPL prompt.

+3. Type import os, then os.listdir() to list files or os.unlink('boot.py') to remove boot.py or another file that is doing the locking, then hard reset the device by removing USB or power or connecting the EN pin to GND if available.

 ## Notable behaviour differences from the MicroPython version

 It does not automatically connect to the first open network it finds,